-The Daubert prong for standards and controls can be addressed by the issuance of DNA interpretation guidelines, compliance with software validation guidelines, standards for the exchange of genotype results and regulatory approval by independent scientific bodies.
+&lt;sup>93 Royall R. On the probability of observing misleading evidence.
+J Am Stat Assoc.
+2000;95(451):760-8.
+Scientific Working Group on DNA Analysis Methods (SWGDAM).
+Interpretation guidelines for and regulatory approval by independent scientific bodies.
 General acceptance can be supported by a scientific literature bibliography that shows how an interpretation method relies on established principles and procedures, and by a citation index that shows how other scientists rely on the method.
 Legal scholars and others write papers about forensic methods and their admissibility, describing preferred attributes such as scientific objectivity and absence of bias.
-In their admissibility decisions, judges can rely on legal precedents set by appellate courts and refer to well-written rulings.93,94,95,96
+In their admissibility decisions, judges can rely on legal precedents set by appellate102,103,104 courts and refer to well-written rulings.105,106,107,108,109